 I finally got my flu shot this week and I didn’t have to pay for it.
 In fact, the nurse was even kind enough to give me a piece of candy and a colorful band aid!
 I think getting a flu vaccination is very important, and I have had a flu shot pretty much every year for the past 10 years or so.
 Luckily, I haven’t gotten the flu during that time frame!

-Before my wife and I found out we were eligible for free flu shots through the Veterans Affairs hospital (all US military veterans can recive free flu shots), we researched flu shots in our local area.
+Before my wife and I found out we were eligible for free flu shots through the Veterans Affairs hospital (all US military veterans can receive free flu shots), we researched flu shots in our local area.
 The prices ranged anywhere from free, to $10-$28.
+With a little research, it’s easy to save money!
 Here is the info we found:

 Local clinics, hospitals, and community centers